-The most common questions readers ask me are “how many channels will I be able to receive?”, and “what kind of antenna should I get?”
+Readers often ask me are “how many channels will I be able to receive?”, and “what kind of antenna should I get?”

-These are not easy questions to answer.
 I wanted to take a moment to explain some of the factors affecting your TV reception so you can make some better estimates of how many channels you’ll be able to get with an antenna, and how you can improve your reception.

 How TV Signals Propagate